dibyendumajumdar/ravi/readthedocs/ravi-overview.rst

 * nil
 * boolean

-And we may end up allowing additionally following types depending on whether they help our goals:
+I may also allow following types depending on whether they help in the goals set for Ravi:

 * array of booleans
 * array of strings